Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 # Basic Modding Guide for The Elder Scrolls III: Morrowind Game of the Year Edition

 ## About this guide
-This guide aims to help (new) players to improve the game of Morrowind by giving a step-by-step instructions on how to install the most essential mods.
+This guide aims to help (new) players to improve the game of Morrowind by giving step-by-step instructions on how to install the most essential mods.
 Although the amount of information might be intimidating at first glance, the modlist itself is pretty basic (9 mods for the essential part, and another 9 for vanilla+).

 This guide is made up of three parts.
 The first part deals with the most essential mods.
 The second part are some mods that bring the game to a vanilla+ experience.
 The third and last part covers how to set up third party tool MGE XE.